Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Introduction

-That same entanglement implies that we could have "noiseless" (ie, not altering the signal to noise ratio of the input signal) by choosing an input state which was an entangled state-- ie such that in the output state, the $C$ and $D$ modes were in a product state\cite{squeezedinputs}.
+That same entanglement implies that we could have ``noiseless" amplification (ie, not altering the signal to noise ratio of the input signal) by choosing an input state which was an entangled state -- ie such that in the output state, the $C$ and $D$ modes were in a product state~\cite{squeezedinputs}.
 One would then have a noiseless (zero temperature) output.
-This is in general not possible, because the input signal comes from somewhere that one is not able to correlate its quantum fluctuations with the other input to the amplifier.
-However in certain situations, in which the signal is a classical signal imposed on a quantum input channel, this may allow one to reduce the noise in a detector by choosing an appropriately correlated set of input channels, as for example in and interferometric gravity wave detection in which the gravity wave signal, a very large "classical" source, affects a quantum input channel in the electromagnetic field in the arms of an interferometer.
+This is in general not possible.
+In most physical systems the two input signals simply cannot be correlated with each other.
+However in certain situations, in which the signal is a classical signal imposed on a quantum input channel, this may allow one to reduce the noise in a detector by choosing an appropriately correlated set of input channels, as for example in an interferometric gravity wave detection in which the gravity wave signal, a very large ``classical" source, affects a quantum input channel in the electromagnetic field in the arms of an interferometer.